Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter1/README.md

 1. Open the `TodoListSPA\src\app\app-config.json` file.
 1. Find the key `clientId` and replace the existing value with the application ID (clientId) of `TodoListSPA` app copied from the Azure portal.
-1. Find the key `tenantId` and replace the existing value with "https://login.microsoftonline.com/"+$tenantId.
+1. Find the key `tenantId` and replace the existing value with your Azure AD tenant ID copied from the Azure portal.
-1. Find the key `resources.todoListApi.resourceUri` and replace the existing value with the base address of `TodoListAPI` (by default `https://localhost:44351/api/todolist`).
+1. Find the key `resources.todoListApi.resourceUri` and replace the existing value with the endpoint `TodoListAPI` (by default `https://localhost:44351/api/todolist`).
-1. Find the key `resources.todoListApi.resourceScopes` and replace the existing value with Scope.
+1. Find the key `resources.todoListApi.resourceScopes` and replace the existing value with scope you created during the app registration of `TodoListAPI`.

 ### (Optional) Define Application Roles via App Manifest

-The following section provides instructions for defining application roles using the app manifest.
-If you have already defined them feel free to skip this section.
+The following section provides instructions for defining application roles using the **app manifest**.
+If you have already defined them feel free to **skip** this section.

 > :warning: You need to perform the steps below for both **TodoListAPI** and **TodoListSPA**.
 Keep in mind that App Roles definitions are exactly the same for both the  **TodoListAPI** and the **TodoListSPA** in this sample.
 But as a developer you can choose to implement app roles for just one of the apps or use different role names in your SPA app and the API, if your authorization requirements demand so.